 Change management is crucial for successful software adoption.
 Communicate clearly and frequently throughout the project to ensure everyone is informed and on board with the changes.

 Provide ongoing support, training, and encouragement to ease the transition and ensure the new processes are adopted successfully.
 Effective change management minimizes disruptions and ensures a smoother implementation process.
+When working with solutions like contractor accounting software, this step is critical to avoid resistance from the team.

 10. Maximize Technology (Technology)